Jordach/BuildAndShoot/README.md

 This is easy to read.

-int Network(bullet, ammocount, magic, particales)
+int Network(bullet, ammocount, magic, particles)

 Submitting Fixes / Bugs
 =============